Cart 0

 Chilliwack, BC

 Suz Coulter and David Burdge have been sharing stewardship of an off-grid 20 acre homestead on the Chilliwack River since 2011, growing garlic and vegetables for a small market garden, keeping goats and chickens and saving seeds.
 They grow ecologically and are working to have rich biodiversity on their farm.
-In the last few years they've focussed on moving beyond seed saving to seed producing, and have recently completed the Canadian Organic Growers Vegetable Seed Production course.
+In the last few years they've focused on moving beyond seed saving to seed producing, and have recently completed the Canadian Organic Growers Vegetable Seed Production course.
 They're keen to grow some regionally adapted quality seeds as some kind of sane gesture in this insane anthropocene.

 Full Circle Seeds (Mary-Alice Johnson)